How to Handle Web Table in Selenium

 Selenium Web table example using Attributes as Predicates

-In this case, we can use the table’s unique attribute (width=”270″) as the predicate.
+We can use the table’s unique attribute (width=”270″) as the predicate.
 Attributes are used as predicates by prefixing them with the @ symbol.
-In the example above, the “New York to Chicago” cell is located in the first <td> of the fourth <tr>, and so our XPath should be as shown below.
+In the example above, the “New York to Chicago” cell is located in the first <td> of the fourth <tr>, so our XPath should look like the one shown below.

 Selenium Web table example with Attributes as Predicates